 Is planned, but currently not yet available. e-SIM is only possible in cooperation with the many different cellular network providers.
 We are examining corresponding possibilities.
 It can be available once the mobile phone providers support the product on their part.

-Basically yes, but..... the UMTS (3G) networks in Germany and Europe are currently in the process of being shut down.
+Basically yes, but..... the UMTS (3G) networks in United Kingdom and Europe are currently in the process of being shut down.
 The network operators want to use the frequencies thus released for an expansion of the LTE network.
 As a basic service for telephony, the GSM (2G) networks will probably continue to exist for a very long time.
 Although they can basically be used for data transmission, they are very, very slow and are even blocked by some providers or in some radio cells.

 Still: Oyster® Connect works just like a mobile phone and always selects the fastest available data link.